No rest for the weary! We’re right back at you, this time with the Huel Ready to Drink review.

 Huel Ready to Drink at a Glance

-Flavours: Vanilla, Chocolate, Banana & Berry
+Flavors: Vanilla, Chocolate, Banana & Berry

 Huel RTD contains 20g of protein, it’s high in fiber with 7g, and low in sugar at only 5g or less.
 Also contained therein are 41g of carbs, 19g of total fat, and contains 20% or greater of 27 vitamins and minerals.

-We have the variety box in house today (recommended way to start with the RTD), so I’m glad we’ll be able to bring you guys a full review of all flavors.
+We have the variety box in-house today (recommended way to start with the RTD), so I’m glad we’ll be able to bring you guys a full review of all flavors.

 It came alongside Huel Black (Powder) in the same box, and I’m happy to report they used minimal, but effective packaging for the product.
 No cramming too much into a box too small, or defaulting to a box that is far too big, in line with its eco-centric approach.

 Speaking of eco-centric, Huel RTD has a very low carbon footprint.
 A primary goal within their overall mission.